avivkiss/warp/README.md

 ### Todo
 make .todo file
 tests
+version numbers so that client and server only talk to same versions of each other.

 ### Introduction
 This readme aims to be both a source of documentation and a development plan